Our Woven Kin; Online Womb Wrap Making Journey

 - Sharing circle & reflection space

-We’ll meet in a rhythm that supports integration, creativity, and spaciousness.
+We meet in a rhythm that supports integration, creativity, and spaciousness—with enough time between sessions for the threads to settle and the body to listen.

 - A Rigid Heddle Loom (any size)